joybob22/Mtech-Lessons/Unit 1/4 - Control Flow.md

 An If statement can be used in cooperation with operators.
 In your score keeping app you may need to use the comparison operators to find out which person has the highest score.
 Logical operators may also be used to help determine the flow of the game.

 To declare an if statement you start with the keyword *if*.
 Then you declare your conditional statement.
 Open a curly brace and a closing curly brace *{ }*.
-All of the code inside of the two curly braces will be in accoring to your conditional statement.
+All of the code inside of the two curly braces will be in according to your conditional statement.
 After the closing curly brace you can declare an else statement with they keyword else and two more curly braces.
-The Else statement is run if the inital conditional statement fails.
+The Else statement is run if the initial conditional statement fails.

 Here are some examples: